ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 \ ![An empty blank notebook](fig/cluster-overview.png)

 The SparkContext object is usually referenced as the variable sc.
-Next, to create the RDD we'll be using the *PySpark* Python interpreter, so we'll need to tell the Zeppelin notebook this by prefixing the command with `%pyspark`:
+Next, to read a CSV file called "daily_show_guests.csv" into an RDD object called "my_rdd", we'll be using the *PySpark* Python interpreter, so we'll need to tell the Zeppelin notebook this by prefixing the command with `%pyspark`:

 ~~~
 %pyspark